Solara Active Pharma Sciences Ltd leads losers in 'A' group

 -

-GE Power India Ltd, Stove Kraft Ltd, Quess Corp Ltd and Sharda Cropchem Ltd are among the other losers in the BSE's 'A' group today, 10 February 2022.
+Neuland Laboratories Ltd, GE Power India Ltd, Responsive Industries Ltd and Privi Speciality Chemicals Ltd are among the other losers in the BSE's 'A' group today, 11 February 2022.

-GE Power India Ltd, Stove Kraft Ltd, Quess Corp Ltd and Sharda Cropchem Ltd are among the other losers in the BSE's 'A' group today, 10 February 2022.
+Neuland Laboratories Ltd, GE Power India Ltd, Responsive Industries Ltd and Privi Speciality Chemicals Ltd are among the other losers in the BSE's 'A' group today, 11 February 2022.

-Solara Active Pharma Sciences Ltd tumbled 20.00% to Rs 775.05 at 14:51 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 18392 shares were traded on the counter so far as against the average daily volumes of 11645 shares in the past one month.
+Solara Active Pharma Sciences Ltd lost 19.77% to Rs 621.8 at 14:51 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 3.7 lakh shares were traded on the counter so far as against the average daily volumes of 11705 shares in the past one month.

-GE Power India Ltd crashed 20.00% to Rs 190.65.
-The stock was the second biggest loser in 'A' group.On the BSE, 1.29 lakh shares were traded on the counter so far as against the average daily volumes of 13464 shares in the past one month.
+Neuland Laboratories Ltd tumbled 7.97% to Rs 1130.
+The stock was the second biggest loser in 'A' group.On the BSE, 4364 shares were traded on the counter so far as against the average daily volumes of 5261 shares in the past one month.

-Stove Kraft Ltd lost 12.83% to Rs 632.75.
-The stock was the third biggest loser in 'A' group.On the BSE, 90007 shares were traded on the counter so far as against the average daily volumes of 7786 shares in the past one month.
+GE Power India Ltd crashed 7.40% to Rs 176.55.
+The stock was the third biggest loser in 'A' group.On the BSE, 1.81 lakh shares were traded on the counter so far as against the average daily volumes of 17840 shares in the past one month.

-Quess Corp Ltd shed 9.96% to Rs 656.5.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 70201 shares were traded on the counter so far as against the average daily volumes of 7581 shares in the past one month.
+Responsive Industries Ltd pared 6.91% to Rs 196.55.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 93691 shares were traded on the counter so far as against the average daily volumes of 51206 shares in the past one month.

-Sharda Cropchem Ltd slipped 5.35% to Rs 576.5.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 18047 shares were traded on the counter so far as against the average daily volumes of 1.16 lakh shares in the past one month.
+Privi Speciality Chemicals Ltd corrected 6.74% to Rs 1860.85.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 7091 shares were traded on the counter so far as against the average daily volumes of 5403 shares in the past one month.

 Powered by Capital Market - Live News